 The Trenchrover is a stable platform for taking underwater still photos and videos.
 It has 4K UHD Video, 1080p real-time viewing enabling streaming and recording.
 Two 300-lumen LED spotlights supply bright illumination even in deep dark water.
 It is equipped with an EgleII Eye camera with 16 GB SD card, battery and charger ready to run.

 - Built-in monitor

 - Rugged steel construction

 - 4K resolution

 - Heavy to transport at 9.5 lbs. with lots of side equipment included

 - Cable restricts range

 The simple lines of the Poseidon I underwater drone tend to represent an understatement of its capabilities.
-Its triple thruster design provides precision navigation in six directions and built-in posture sensor and self-balance control system ensure steady movement in any situation.
+Its triple thruster design provides precision navigation in six directions and a built-in posture sensor and self-balance control system ensures steady movement in any situation.